NextronSystems/thor-manual/usage/scan.rst

 PE-Sieve can be activated to run on Windows as part of the ProcessCheck module and is capable of detecting advanced techniques such as Process Doppelganging.
-When investigating likely infections, you can also raise the sensitivity of the integrated PE-Sieve's sensitivity beyond the default (at the cost of likely false positives).
+When investigating likely infections, you can also raise the sensitivity of the integrated PE-Sieve beyond the default with **--full-proc-integrity** (at the cost of likely false positives).

-Activate a higher sensitivity with “\ **--full-proc-integrity**\ ”.
+THOR reports PE-Sieve results as follows:

+ - PE file replaced / Implanted PE file or shellcode: Warning in THOR
+ - Unreachable file / Patched / IAT hooked: Notice in THOR
+ - Otherwise: no message in THOR

+See the `PE-Sieve documentation <https://hasherezade.github.io/pe-sieve/structt__report.html>`__ for more details on these values.

 Multi-Threading
 ---------------